Page not available in your preferred language

 As technology evolves, misconceptions have emerged about hard drive and electronic media security.
 For example, locking up old hard drives in an IT closet or an off-site storage facility is often perceived as a safe option, despite being a target for data thieves.
 Even if organizations use software to erase, wipe, reformat and degauss electronic devices, it may not fully protect you - confidential data from obsolete hard drives can still end up in the wrong hands.
 Carelessness is just as dangerous, with improper destruction potentially leading to a costly breach that could damage your company’s reputation.
 This begs the questions, why risk it?

-Shred-it’s 2012 Information Security Tracker survey, which assessed the opinions of small and large Canadian businesses, demonstrated that 55 per cent of Canadian businesses mistakenly thought that erasing, wiping or degaussing their devices before recycling them was enough to protect their confidential information from being lost or stolen.
-Another 19 per cent of Canadian businesses indicated that they simply recycled their old electronic media.
-Further, 10 per cent said they didn’t know how their business was disposing of its aging or obsolete computers, or other data-storing devices such as smartphones or photocopiers.
-Given the importance of destroying a hard drive, it’s startling to think that only 16 per cent of businesses across Canada reported using this method of destruction.
+Shred-it’s Information Security Tracker survey, which assessed the opinions of small and large U.S. businesses, demonstrated that 53 percent of U.S. businesses mistakenly thought that erasing, wiping or degaussing their devices before recycling them was enough to protect their confidential information from being lost or stolen.1 Another 17 percent of U.S. businesses indicated that they simply recycled their old electronic media.
+Further, 12 percent said they didn’t know how their business was disposing of its aging or obsolete computers, or other datastoring devices such as smartphones or photocopiers.
+Given the importance of destroying a hard drive, it’s startling to think that only 1/4 of businesses across the U.S. have never used this method of destruction.

-You might be quick to point out that this is not your business and may think that it wouldn’t happen to you.
+You might be quick to point out that this is not your business and you may think that it wouldn’t happen to you.
 You may follow policies and procedures, but do all of your employees do the same?
-While investigations into Boston Children’s Hospital’s loss of data continue and those affected are receiving information about protecting themselves, the information breach has once again raised red flags around workplace policies and procedures.
+While Cancer Care recently reached a settlement and those affected are receiving information about protecting themselves, the information breach has once again raised red flags around workplace policies and procedures.2

 Shred-it has developed a survey to help businesses better understand security gaps.
 Conduct your own security self-assessment.